sderosiaux/every-single-day-i-tldr/README.md

 # 18-06-2018

+- https://blog.gojekengineering.com/kafka-4066a4ea8d0d Feedback about the need to have a frontier kafka to deal with failures (backed with Redis)
 - https://pierangeloc.github.io/blog/2018/06/01/on-RT-and-FP Sweet recap about why referential transparency is necessary to have a local and easy reasoning
 - https://nrinaudo.github.io/workshop-minimum-git/#1 Nice slides to ensure you know the "bare minimum" of git